WebChangeDetector/webchangedetector/README.txt

 == Screenshots ==
 1. Show Change Detection: Check the changes before and after updates
 2. Dashboard:  Show the latest change detections and account information
-3. Update Detection: Select the pages to check and inject CSS for e.g. to hide dynamic content
+3. Manual Checks: Select the pages to check and inject CSS for e.g. to hide dynamic content
-4. Update Detection: Start the pre-update screenshots of the selected pages
+4. Manual Checks: Start the pre-update screenshots of the selected pages
-5. Update Detection: Taking screenshots is in progress
+5. Manual Checks: Taking screenshots is in progress
-6. Update Detection: Make Updates or other changes on the website
+6. Manual Checks: Make Updates or other changes on the website
-7. Update Detection: Create post-update screenshots and compare them with the pre-update screenshots
+7. Manual Checks: Create post-update screenshots and compare them with the pre-update screenshots
-8. Update Detection: Overview of all changed pages during the update detection
+8. Manual Checks: Overview of all changed pages during the update detection
 9. Change Detections: Overview of all change detections with filter options
-10. Auto Detection: Select pages to check automatically in intervals from 1h up to 24h
+10. Monitoring: Select pages to check automatically in intervals from 1h up to 24h
 11. Logs: See all screenshots and change detections which were created